Antonio Papasso

-Antonio Papasso (born 1932) is an Italian painter and engraver.
+Antonio Papasso (11 July 1932 – 8 February 2014) was an Italian painter and engraver.

 Biography

-Papasso was born in Florence in 1932, as the second son of Giovanni and Aldina Lollini.
-He has a sister, Giovanna.
+Papasso was born in Florence on 11 July 1932, as the second son of Giovanni and Aldina Lollini.
+He had a sister, Giovanna.
 In 1939–1940, the family moved to Viareggio.
 After the war Papasso worked for an electric utility.

 In the second half of the 1950s, he set up an appliance store in Viareggio.
 His interest in painting started at the beginning of 1968.
 He then attended evening classes on art history and decided to become a painter.

 In 1970, he moved to Pisa and rented a farm-house, to work on action painting.
 He then met members of the new literary avant-garde Gruppo 63 and worked with Edoardo Sanguineti and Alfredo Giuliani.

 In 1971–1972, he decided to undergo a test inspired by the aphorism "I’ve never seen colors fighting each other" by Picasso.
 He painted watercolors and figurative etchings, employing contrasting and harsh colors and signed them with the pseudonym of ANTIGONE.
 Some of these works are now in the collections of the Bibliothèque nationale de France (BNF) – Paris.

 Papasso became frustrated with his work and stopped painting after producing a collection of five etchings called Genealogia.

 In 1975, while he was printing Genealogia, he chanced on some crumpled paper (papier froissé).